 Denver Nuggets vs San Antonio Spurs Injury Report

-The Denver Nuggets are hosting Victor Wembanyama and the San Antonio Spurs in a highly anticipated matchup between two of the league's premier big men tonight.

-Tonight will be the very first time that Victor Wembanyama and Nikola Jokic face off this season.
-The Nuggets took the series 3-1 last season, but Wembanyama has evolved his game from last year and will be looking to push the Nuggets to their limits.
+The Denver Nuggets and San Antonio Spurs are gearing up for a rematch from last night's game, but today's game will be held at the Frost Bank Center in San Antonio Texas.
+Victor Wembanyama and the Spurs were able to hold on to the lead in the final moments of last night's game and come away with the 113-110 win over the Nuggets.

+Both Nikola Jokic and Wembanyama, put up monster performances and fans can expect to see another showdown between these two elite big men tonight.

-The Nuggets have five players listed on their injury report: Aaron Gordon, Trey Alexander, Vlatko Cancar, PJ Hall, and DaRon Holmes II.
+The injury report for today's game remains almost similar to yesterday's game minus one additional player.
+The Nuggets have six players listed on their report: Aaron Gordon, Spencer Jones, Vlatko Cancar, DaRon Holmes II, Trey Alexander, and PJ Hall.

-Aaron Gordon is out as he continues to deal with a right calf strain.
-Missing his fifth straight game.
+Aaron Gordon remains out with a calf strain, missing his sixth straight game.

-Trey Alexander is out due to his two-way G League contract, Vlatko Cancar is out as he rehabs his left knee from surgery, PJ Hall is out due to his two-way contract as well, and DaRon Holmes II is with right achilles tendon repair.
+Spencer Jones is probable with a right adductor strain, Vlatko Cancar is out due to rehabilitation of his left knee from surgery, DaRon Holmes II is out due to repair of his right achilles tendon, Trey Alexander is out due to his two-way contract, and PJ Hall is out due to his two-way contract.

-The Spurs have four players listed on their report: Jeremy Sochan, David Duke Jr., Harrison Ingram, and Riley Minix,
+The Spurs have the same four players listed on their report: Jeremy Sochan, David Duke Jr., Harrison Ingram, and Riley Minix.

-Jeremy Sochan is out with bilateral lower back tightness which began after he finished off a dunk in the LA Clippers game.

-David Duke Jr. is out due to his two-way G League contract, Harrison Ingram is out due to his two-way contract, and Riley Minix is also out due to his two-way contract,
+Jeremy Sochan is questionable with bilateral lower back tightness, David Duke Jr. is out due to his two-way contract, Harrison Ingram is out due to his two-way contract, and Riley Minix is also out due to his two-way contract.

 Related Articles